Living with vision loss

 People with vision worse than 20/200, with glasses or contact lenses, are considered legally blind in most states in the US.
 But many people in this group still have some useful vision.

-The type of low vision aid you use will depend on your type of vision loss.
-Different aids are better suited for different problems.
+The type of low vision aids and strategies for daily living you use will depend on your type of vision loss.
+Different aids and strategies are better suited for different problems.

 The main types of visual loss are:

 - Central (reading or recognizing faces across the room)

 - Peripheral (side)

 - No light perception (NLP), or complete blindness

 A normally-sighted family member or friend may need to help you set up some types of visual aids.
 Some options include:

 - Devices that make it easier to use cell phones and computers